Patti, Punjab: Patti Sub-tahsil

 Patti Sub-Tehsil was created as a subdivision within Kasur Tahsil of Lahore District in British Punjab, comprising the 186 villages and the towns of Patti and Khem Karan that were allocated to East Punjab (India) under the Radcliffe Award after Partition in 1947.
 Kasur Tahsil originally contained 322 villages and 3 towns—Kasur, Patti, and Khem Karan—with the remaining 136 villages, including Kasur town, remaining in West Punjab (Pakistan).

-It is important to note that the 1941 census does not provide separate demographic data specifically for Patti Sub-Tehsil.
+The 1941 census does not provide separate demographic data specifically for Patti Sub-Tehsil.
 The available data includes only overall figures for Kasur Tahsil and individual details for the three towns—Patti, Khem Karan, and Kasur.
 Therefore, estimates for Patti Sub-Tehsil’s population and religious composition are generally derived by combining the town-level data with proportional analysis of the entire Kasur Tahsil figures.

 The estimated population of Patti Sub-Tehsil was derived by first subtracting the urban town populations from the total Kasur Tahsil figures to calculate the rural population.
 Since 186 out of 322 villages (approximately 58%) of the tahsil were awarded to India under the Radcliffe Award, 58% of the rural population was allocated to Patti Sub-Tehsil.
 The final estimate includes this rural segment along with the town populations of Patti and Khem Karan.

 The following census tables summarize the religious demographics of the Patti region in 1941, based on data from Kasur Tahsil (British Punjab).